-Out of 200 patients, clinically diagnosed as AECOPD, 80% were males and 20% were females.
-40% patients were in the age group 56-65 years followed by 66-75 (25%) age group.
-Out of a total 200 cases, 80 (40%) were positive for pathogenic bacteria and 120 (60%) were non-pathogenic.
-Among total 45 pathogenic microbial, 64% were Gram-negative bacteria and 36% were Gram-positive bacteria.
-This is because it was more commonly seen in patients with advanced lung disease as an expression of deterioration in host defence at the bronchial mucosal level.[14]
-It is well known that the frequency of infection resulting in acute exacerbation of COPD by various microorganisms varies from one geographical area to another.
+It was observed that AECOPD was prevalent in 35-85 years age group.
+However, among them, 56-65 years age constituted 38%.
+This is because it was more commonly seen in patients with advanced lung disease as an expression of deterioration in host defense at the bronchial mucosal level.
+[19] It is well known that the frequency of infection resulting in acute exacerbation of COPD by various microorganisms varies from one geographical area to another.
 Out of 100 sputum sample, pathogenic bacteria were found in 45% of patients with AECOPD.
-This could be due to declining lung function.[15]
-The prevalence of Gram negative isolates was 65%, as compared to 35% of gram positive.
-The Gram negative organisms were more common in the patients with the most severe lung dysfunction, where the Gram positive bacteria predominated in the exacerbations of the patients with the mildest degree of lung function abnormalities.[16]
+This could be due to declining lung function.
+[20] The prevalence of Gram negative isolates was 65%, as compared to 35% of gram positive.
+The Gram negative organisms were more common in the patients with the most severe lung dysfunction, where the Gram positive bacteria predominated in the exacerbations of the patients with the mildest degree of lung function abnormalities.
+[21]

-Out of 100 pathogenic bacteria, K. pneumoniae was the commonest (36%) followed by P. aeruginosa (23%), S. aureus (16%), S. pneumoniae (12%), S. pyogenes (5%).
-Kuwal A conducted a study on Indian patients involving different hospitals all over india and at the end point, pathogenic bacteria were isolated in 47.22% cases, where Pseudomonas aeruginosa was the commonest bacteria (38.23%) followed by Klebsiella pneumonia (29.41%),(23.93%).[17]
-Staphylococcus areus Majority of isolated bacteria were Gramnegative bacilli viz.
+K. pneumoniae was the commonest (35.55%) followed by P. aeruginosa (22.22%),S. aureus (15.55%),pneumoniae (11.11%), S. pyogenes (6.66%).
+Kuwal A conducted a study on Indian patients involving different hospitals all over india and at the end point, pathogenic bacteria were isolated in 47.22% cases. where Pseudomonas aeruginosa was the commonest bacteria (38.23%)followed by Klebsiella pneumonia (29.41%), Staphylococcus areus (23.93%).
+[22] ^vMajority of isolated bacteria were Gram-negative viz.
 Pseudomonas and Klebsiella species.
-The prevalence of lower airway bacterial colonization in outpatients with stable COPD is high and is mainly due to Gram-negative bacilli like Pseudomonas spp.
-The greater rate of isolation of pathogenic bacteria in exacerbated COPD than in stable COPD in different studies, supports the pathogenic role of bacteria in a proportion of AECOPD.[18]
+The prevalence of lower airway bacterial colonization in outpatients with stable COPD is high and is mainly due to Gramnegative bacilli like Pseudomonas spp.
+The greater rate of isolation of pathogenic bacteria in exacerbated COPD than in stable COPD in different studies, supports the pathogenic role of bacteria in a proportion of AECOPD.
+[23]

-Among antibiotics, Amikacin was found highest sensitive followed by Azithromycin (67%), Amoxy Clavulanic acid (65%), Ciprofloxacin (60%) and Gentamycin Although virus infection (54%). is undoubtedly the cause of AECOPD in cases, antibiotic treatment many is mandatory in most affected patients since it is associated with reduced short-term mortality. fewer treatment failures. reduction of sputum purulence and a faster recoverv of lung function.[19.20] Therefore, antibiotics are an essential part of the worldwide treatment guidelines for AECOPD.
-Because of diagnostic delay, due to the fact that results of sputum culture are first available 2-3 days after the sputum sample is collected, the initial antibiotic treatment will always be empiric.
+Based on the sensitivity pattern, the highest sensitive antibiotic was Amikacin followed by Azithromycin (68.68%), Amoxycillin Clavulanic acid (66.66%), Ciprofloxacin (62.22%) and Gentamycin (55.55%).
+Although virus infection is undoubtedly the cause of AECOPD in many cases, antibiotic treatment is mandatory in most affected patients since it is associated with reduced short-term mortality. fewer treatment reduction of sputum purulence and a faster recovery of lung function.
+[24,25] Therefore, antibiotics are an essential part of the worldwide treatment guidelines for AECOPD.
+Because of diagnostic delay, due to the fact that results of sputum culture are first available 2-3 days after the sputum sample is collected, the initial antibiotic treatment will always empirical.
 Therefore, when treating patients admitted to a hospital with COPD exacerbation, the most important question is not if the patient should be treated with antibiotics, but which antibiotic to choose.
-However, Levofloxacin and Co-trimoxazole were found to be highly resistant 66% and 60% respectively among the drugs used in culture and sensitivity of 100 isolated pathogenic bacteria.
+[26]